There’s approximately 6 mg of caffeine in a roasted coffee bean.

 Arabica coffee beans are widely used and generally contain 1.1 to 1.4 percent caffeine per bean.
 That percentage only illustrates the amount of caffeine during the coffee bean’s first extraction of water.
 That’s only about one to two milligrams, depending on how small or big the bean is.
 You have to consider that caffeine is still present even when the first extraction is over.

-Fortunately, Crackheads, one coffee manufacturer, agreed to conducting a test for their chocolate covered coffee beans.
+Fortunately, Crackheads, one coffee manufacturer, agreed to conduct a test for their chocolate covered coffee beans.
 The test found out that about 6 mg of caffeine per bean.
 The chocolate only had 1 mg of caffeine and when that was deducted from the 7 mg per bean, the answer was of course, 6 mg.

 On the other hand, Robusta beans contain higher caffeine content than Arabica beans.
 They’re even accepted to have twice the amount of caffeine than Arabica beans.
 That would mean a Robusta bean could contain around 11 to 12 mg of caffeine.